Mponeng Gold Mine: History

 As part of the Witwatersrand, the largest gold mineralization on earth, Mponeng is the result of the discovery of the basin by Europeans.
-Beginning in the 1850-70s a series of mineral discoveries were made in the area, including those of Pieter Jacobus Marais panning gold from a river and Henry Lewis finding a quartz and gold vein on a farm, that led to the Witwatersrand Gold Rush in 1886.
+Beginning in the 1850–70s a series of mineral discoveries were made in the area, including those of Pieter Jacobus Marais panning gold from a river and Henry Lewis finding a quartz and gold vein on a farm, that led to the Witwatersrand Gold Rush in 1886.
 These discoveries led to many mining operations and after shaft sinking for about 5 years (1981) Mponeng officially began mining operations in 1986.
 Before Mponeng, the mine was known as the Western Deep Levels South Shaft or the No1 Shaft; the name Mponeng came into use in 1999.

 Liv Shange addresses striking mineworkers in Carletonville during 2012 national strikes.

-The mine is estimated to be producing until 2029, when reserves may finally run out, the mine has been running since 1986 and has the possibility to run for 43 years.
-Current depths reach roughly 3.8km down, in the coming years of remaining production life of the mine it will likely reach beyond 4.2km depth.
+The mine has been running since 1986 and has the possibility to run for 43 years, so it is estimated to be producing until 2029, when reserves may finally run out.
+Current depths reach roughly 3.8 km down, in the coming years of remaining production life of the mine it will likely reach beyond 4.2 km depth.
 The mine has not been running continuously since the day of opening in 1986.
-A seismic event in March of 2020 killed three miners, causing a stoppage of operations.
+A seismic event in March 2020 killed three miners, causing a stoppage of operations.
 Like many other operations, Mponeng closed due to the COVID-19 pandemic in May 2020, but has since returned to production.

 Striking in South Africa's mining district was apparent in the 1900s, for example the South African gold mine strike in August 1946.
 As Mponeng did not start operations until near the turn of the century there has not been many other notable strikes since then, other than 2012.
 In 2012, while AngloGold Ashanti was Mponeng's owner, strikes occurred.
 The strikes were a combined result of gold and platinum industry-worker issues in South Africa.
 AngloGold's position on the matter was to maintain safety, peace, and stability.
 The striking action of 2012 totaled nearly 16% of the total mining workforce of South Africa, not just Mponeng.
-AngloGold specifically experienced nearly 35,000 workers putting down their tools in the illegal strike.
+AngloGold specifically experienced nearly 35,000 workers putting down their tools in the unprotected strike.
 Although not at Mponeng, the strike of 2012 included a wildcat strike at a nearby platinum mine ended with 34 miners dying from police interactions.